funakoshi2718/funakoshi-miner/README.md

                         solver suspends work until temp' drops to corresponding -temp-min
     * Min Temperature: -temp-min t1 t2 ... one value (celsius) per each GPU.
 When GPU temp' drops from corresponding temp-max to temp-min work is resumed
+    * Max Temp' all  : -temp-max-all t (defines same upper temperature bound for all GPUs).
+    * Min Temp' all  : -temp-min-all t (defines same lower temperature bound for all GPUs).
     * Password       : -p x (usually not required)
     * Log File       : -f fileName (from release v0.9)
+    * Telemetry      : -tele-port p  (activates http telemetry and listening on 127.0.0.1:p).

 Notes: